Sisi198/EEG-Study/README.md

 ### Option Settings (Crucial Step):
 When a new window opens, you must inform EEGLAB how the data in the imported file is structured.

 1. Input field (column) names: Specify the names according to the column order in the text file.

-For instance, if the first column is the occurrence time and the second is the type, type latency type in this field, separated by a space.
+   EX: if the first column is the occurrence time and the second is the type, type latency type in this field, separated by a space.

 2. Time unit: If the latency numbers in the file are recorded in 'seconds', adjust this setting to match.